-New Nokia EOS image leak offers a view of the phone's backside [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+New Nokia EOS image leak offers a view of the phone's backside [UPDATED]Alex Wagner - Editorial Director of News and Content

 After first starring in a late night image leak that showed off its AT&T-branded face to the world, the Nokia EOS is back today to give us another peek at its body.
 This time we're getting a look at the back of the handset, which looks fairly similar to the real life EOS that leaked out nearly a month ago.